pedrocamargo/road_analytics/README.md

 **In a nutshell**: Generalizable use-cases that may be of interest in multiple countries

+### 4.1 Link traffic estimate

+**In a nutshell**: Computes the an estimate of the traffic for any given link.
+It also allows for extracting the origins and destinations using said link/asset

+### 4.2 Bottleneck identification

+**In a nutshell**: Identifies the sections (links/assets) in the network that are most likely to be bottlenecks as a function of their capacity and estimated traffic volumes.

-### 4.1 Link criticality analysis for links with the highest capacity
+### 4.3 Link criticality analysis for links with the highest capacity

 **In a nutshell**: Computes the impact of the disruption of each one of the 10% of links with the highest demand (can use either synthetic data or from